aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 // suggest parallel between techniques for common sense in classical AI and naturalistic programming
 // suggest "automated" planning in programming language
+// design langs to decrease semantic gap, rather than LLMs to translate

 // -------------------------------------------------------------------------------------------